levizwannah/OpenScript.Js/readme.md

     {attributes},
     h.children({attributes}),
     ...
-)
+); // returns HTMLElement

 ```
 * To create an element, use `h.elementName()`.
 * Attributes are key-value pairs passed to the element in objects.
 Replace every dash with underscore in the attributes' names.
 * Add children to the element following the above guide.
+Note that you can also pass an array of children and attributes to an element.

 ### OSM Example
 **HTML**